nikuehn/MixedModels_Biases/docs/index.md

 We can see that the spatial range is quite well estimated for all approaches, and that the full model and the model based on total residuals give almost the same results.
 The model based on site terms does not lead to good results for the standard deviations, in particular for $\phi_{S2S,c}$, which is severely underestimated.
 The relative sizes of standard devations based on the fit from $\delta S$ are wrongly estimated.
+The parameter estimates of `spaMM' are quite good, but they lack confidence intervals.
+These can be calculate via the bootstrap, which is computationally intensive.

 Below, we plot differences predictions of the spatially correlated site terms between the different models.